This webpage is being updated regularly as new information becomes available. Last updated August 7, 2020.

 On April 7, Board of Regents Chancellor Betty Rosa announced that the June 2020 Regents Examinations will be canceled.
 On April 30, NYS Education Department Interim Commissioner Shannon L. Tahoe announced that the August 2020 Regents Examinations will be canceled.

 About Coronavirus (COVID-19)

 Coronavirus (COVID-19) is a respiratory disease that can lead to fever, cough and trouble breathing or shortness of breath.
-While most confirmed cases (approximately 80%) lead to mild symptoms, there can be more severe cases, and even death, especially among older adults and those who have serious chronic medical conditions like heart disease, diabetes and lung disease.
+Infectious disease experts say most cases are milt to moderate.
+But it can be more severe in older adults and people with chronic health conditions.

 - Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.